-Phacilitate: After a decade of disappointing results, immunotherapy has finally been recognized as a treatments that can provide a significant clinical benefit.
+Phacilitate: After a decade of disappointing results, immunotherapy has finally been recognised as a treatment that can provide a significant clinical benefit.
 Are we seeing a paradigm shift in the way we approach first-line treatment in cancer?

 Dr de Fourgerolles: We are seeing a paradigm shift.
-I think with the clinical results and then approval of anti-CTLA4, Yervoy®, and now the anti-PD1 antibodies, we are seeing real and significant clinical benefit for patients.
+I think with the clinical results and the approval of anti-CTLA4, Yervoy® and now the anti-PD1 antibodies we are seeing real and significant clinical benefit for patients.
 This is leading to an explosion of clinical development with these and other immune-oncology drugs.
 People are looking at both new cancer indications and exploring combination therapies.
 As an example, Merck has gained approval for their anti-PD-1 drug, Keytruda® for the treatment of advanced melanoma and metastatic NSCLC.
-Yet, they are currently conducting >160 clinical studies with this drug across more than 30 tumor types as a monotherapy and in combination.
+Yet, they are currently conducting >160 clinical studies with this drug across more than 30 tumour types as a monotherapy and in combination.
 It’s a similar story for the other immunotherapy drugs as well.

-Phacilitate: Merck has extending its immuno-oncology pact with Ablynx with the addition of up to 12 new programmes in an alliance potentially worth $4billion.
-Your company specializes in nanobodies, a novel class of proprietary therapeutics proteins based on single-domain antibody fragments.
+Phacilitate: Merck has extended its immuno-oncology pact with Ablynx with the addition of up to 12 new programmes in an alliance potentially worth $4billion.
+Your company specialises in Nanobodies, a novel class of proprietary therapeutics proteins based on single-domain antibody fragments.
 Perhaps you could elaborate more on the action of this novel compound?
 Why the excitement in your work?

-Dr de Fourgerolles: So to clarify on the immune-oncology collaboration with Merck & Co., Inc., we have in fact signed 2 agreements with the initial agreement signed in February 2014 and a subsequent expansion signed in July 2015.
+Dr de Fourgerolles: To clarify on the immune-oncology collaboration with Merck & Co., Inc., we have in fact signed two agreements with the initial agreement signed in February 2014 and a subsequent expansion signed in July 2015.
 In terms of the scope and progress of the collaboration: